mwales/notes/virtualization.md

 * Some kernel updates just break it / have to hunt for correct version that works
 * Snapshots aren't like forever save states and aren't in all versions

+I've quit using VMWare, my [old notes on using VMWare virtualization](virtualization_vmware.md)

 # Linux KVM / QEMU / Virt-manager